 In a similar vein, check under the bonnet for signs of deformation to the slam panel, (the metal brace that runs across the car at the front, normally next to the radiator).
 Check panel gaps.
 With any car this side of the 60’s they should be nice and even.
 The bonnet is a popular place for misalignment post-crash so check this carefully.
 Squat down and look along the roof line from the front and back.
 If it’s had a larger knock, you may well see a kink to the edge of the roof where it meets the doors.
 This is a VERY bad sign.
 Make sure all the doors open and close smoothly.
 If they don’t that could be another sign of a twisted chassis.

-Check for rust anywhere you can, including underneath.
+Check for rust anywhere you can.
 Most older cars will have a degree of surface rust underneath which isn’t a point of concern.
-However, if it looks like it has spent a decade under the Thames, run away.
+However, if it looks like it has spent a decade floating in the Thames, run away.

 Whilst you’re in the car, check everything works as it should.
 Literally everything.
 The cost of seemingly innocuous parts of a modern car can be eye watering.
 We quoted for the replacement of a SAT-NAV unit for a customer with a VW Toureg last year.
 A snip at £3650.
 Plus VAT.

 Make sure all the windows go up and down, (on all the switches).
 If it’s got reverse sensors, check them.
 Audio system, sat-nav, phone kits, the lot.
 If the seats are electric, make sure they operate as they should, likewise if they are heated.